Something greater

 We should be a part of.
 But if we’re not careful, that could be with people we don’t believe in.

-So here’s a toast to all the people that make us better, to the people we want to help, and the people that contribute to something greater.
+So here’s a toast to all the people that make us better, to the people we can help, and the people that already contribute to something greater.

 Posted